-Assigning a value to the root ensures that any appenders that do not explicitly have a level assigned inherit the root's level.
+Assigning a value to root ensures that any log appenders that do not have a level explicitly assigned inherit the root level (in this case, Info).
+For example, the File appender does not have a default threshold level assigned.
+It assumes the root's threshold level.